Progressive Web App Guide: Introduction

 Link both these files in the HTML document.

-You can use Google Chrome Developer Tools as an option to develop a PWA.
+You can use Google Chrome Developer Tools to develop a PWA.

 - Go to the index.html page of your project opened in Chrome, and navigate to the Applications section.